Jim Rhodes (developer): Great Recession

-As the Great Recession began, Rhodes used it to his advantage by buying low-priced lots, allowing him to affordably build homes and make a profit unlike other builders.
-Rhodes Homes was prohibited from purchasing distressed property, due to a 2005 loan agreement with Credit Suisse.
-Rhodes formed a development firm, Harmony Homes, to purchase such property instead.
-The firm was founded in 2008, and sold an average of 400 houses a year.
-Harmony Homes later expanded to southern California.
+During the Great Recession (2007-2009), homebuilder Rhodes Homes faced limitations due to a 2005 loan agreement with Credit Suisse that restricted buying distressed properties.
+In response, a separate development firm, Harmony Homes, was established in 2008 to capitalize on these opportunities.
+Harmony Homes achieved success, selling an average of 400 houses annually and expanding to southern California.

-By 2009, Rhodes had earned revenue of $2.4 billion, while Rhodes Companies had developed 40 communities and had built more than 6,000 homes in the Las Vegas Valley.
-Rhodes Companies soon defaulted on the 2005 loan from Credit Suisse.
-Rhodes Companies and 31 affiliated companies filed for Chapter 11 bankruptcy in March 2009.
-Rhodes estimated that there would be 5,000 to 10,000 creditor claims in the case, but said the filing would have only a minimal impact on daily operations.
-The filing would also have no impact on plans to develop a community in Apache Junction.
-At the time, Rhodes Homes was the third-biggest private homebuilder in southern Nevada.
-The company had liabilities of $390 million, but only $100 million in assets.
-The demise of Rhodes Homes was partially attributed to Jim Rhodes' plan to build thousands of homes throughout Arizona, despite infrastructure issues.
-The main assets of Rhodes Companies included Rhodes Ranch and Tuscany.
-The companies had less than 100 employees.
+By 2009, Rhodes Companies had developed 40 communities and built over 6,000 homes in the Las Vegas Valley, generating $2.4 billion in revenue.
+However, the company also defaulted on the 2005 Credit Suisse loan.

+In March 2009, Rhodes Companies and affiliated entities filed for Chapter 11 bankruptcy.
+While Jim Rhodes estimated a significant number of creditors, he maintained minimal disruption to daily operations and ongoing development projects.
+At the time, Rhodes Homes was the third-largest private homebuilder in southern Nevada but faced financial difficulties with liabilities exceeding assets.
+Explanations for the bankruptcy included Jim Rhodes' expansion plans in Arizona encountering infrastructure challenges.
+The main assets of Rhodes Companies included Rhodes Ranch and Tuscany developments, while the company employed less than 100 people.

 A group of creditors, including Credit Suisse, sought to replace Rhodes with a trustee to operate his companies.
 The creditors claimed that Rhodes was irresponsible with finances, alleging that he had recently used company funds to pay family members large sums of money for limited services.
 The creditors also alleged that Rhodes gave himself a $75,000 bonus in addition to his annual $400,000 salary.
 It was also alleged that he used corporate money to make payments to his ex-wife, Deborah Rhodes, as part of a divorce settlement.
 Simultaneously, Rhodes was sued in a separate case by a local bank for failing to make loan payments.
 The creditors later withdrew the motion to replace Rhodes, letting him retain control of company operations.